 While similar laser printers have at least 8MB, HP equipped the 1020 with only 2MB of memory.
 This is fine for small text print jobs, but will have to buffer up any PDFs for full-page graphics printing causing longer printing times

 TradeMark Disclosure: QuikShip Toner is a registered US Trademark.
-3D Systems, Amano, Apple, Brother, Canon, Casio, Citizen, Copystar, Danka/Infotec, DEC, Dell, Epson, Fujitsu, Gestetner, Hitachi, HP, IBM, KIP, Kodak, Konica Minolta, Kyocera Mita, Lanier, Lexmark, Muratec, Nashuatec, NEC, OkiData, Olivetti, Panasonic, Pitney Bowes, Printek, Printronix, Rex Rotary, Ricoh, Risograph, Samsung, Savin, Sharp, Star Micronics, Tally Genicom, Texas Instruments, Toshiba, Underwood, Unisys, Xerox, Zebra and other manufacturer brand names and logos are registered trademarks of their respective owners who have no association with or make any endorsement of the products or services provided by quikshiptoner.com.
-Any use of a brand name or model designation for a non-OEM cartridge is made solely for purposes of demonstrating compatibility.
-All products listed on this site is sold as compatible or remanufactured.
+3D Printing, Airwolf, Amano, Apple, Brother, Canon, Casio, Citizen, Copystar, Danka/Infotec, DEC, Dell, Epson, Fujitsu, Gestetner, Hitachi, HP, IBM, KIP, Kodak, Konica Minolta, Kyocera Mita, Lanier, Lexmark, Muratec, Nashuatec, NEC, OkiData, Olivetti, Panasonic, Pitney Bowes, Printek, Printronix, RepRap, Rex Rotary, Ricoh, Risograph, Samsung, Savin, Sharp, Star Micronics, Tally Genicom, Texas Instruments, Toshiba, Underwood, Unisys, Xerox, Zebra and other manufacturer brand names and logos are registered trademarks of their respective owners who have no association with or make any endorsement of the products or services provided by quikshiptoner.com.
+Any use of a brand name or model designation for a non-OEM cartridge is made solely for purposes of demonstrating compatibility, and unless noted as OEM, All products listed on this site is are non-OEM.

 Popular Ink & Toner